Please check this page for the latest drone laws in Finland. The rules below are outdated as of 31 December 2020.

 Finland has some of the most liberal drone laws in the world.
 During my trip, I saw numerous drones in Inari, Rovaniemi, and Helsinki.
 Helsinki was the only city where I saw no drone zones.
 The signs are clearly posted for visitors to see in the locations.
 Also as the airport is located within a 5 km radius, Kemi is a no drone town.

 If you’re visiting Finland in the winter, you’ll need to be extra careful while flying your drone in the freezing cold.
-Most drone manufacturers discourage you from flying in temperatures below ) degrees Celsius.
+Most drone manufacturers discourage you from flying in temperatures below 0° Celsius.
 The cold negatively affects the battery performance.
 However, it is still possible to fly your drone in extremely cold conditions by taking a few extra precautions.
+Remember to read the best practices for flying your drone in cold weather.